ZongyuanShen/ZongyuanShen.github.io/_projects/1_project.md

     Figure 2: Incremental construction of the coverage tree.
 </div>

-**Validations:** We have validated the algorithm on the Robot Operating System (ROS) with Underwater Simulator (UWSim).
+**Results:** We have validated the algorithm on the Robot Operating System (ROS) with Underwater Simulator (UWSim).
 The results are shown below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">